 Due to this complexity, packages are now considered a fairly critical part of semiconductor design.
 They are now essential on every level, and there is a race on between foundries including TSMC, Samsung and Intel, and OSATs, like ASE and Amkor.
 Those companies grab a larger share of this market as complexity and profitability increases.

-Due to a strong momentum, fully driven by mega trends, advanced packaging’s share of the total semiconductor market is increasing continuously.
+Due to strong, megatrend-driven momentum, advanced packaging’s share of the total semiconductor market is continuously increasing.
 Therefore, it has emerged as the most favorable and dynamic business segment and is pulling in big players from all levels of supply chain.

 Smartphones, big data, 5G, and the Artificial Intelligence (AI) revolution have spurred unprecedented growth for the semiconductor industry over the past 15 years.
 As we look into the future, Moore’s Law will continue to slow down as silicon transistor scaling continues to be very costly, with only a few players remaining to invest in the necessary capital infrastructure.
 Packaging, and especially advanced packaging, is thus enabling further integration, bypassing the limit of Moore’s Law and enabling innovation diversification in the industry.

 It is in this dynamic context that Yole Group maintains daily collaboration with the leading advanced packaging companies and attendant supply chain to identify technical challenges and business opportunities.

 Advanced packaging technologies are everywhere, and at Yole Group, we provide you with a relevant and valuable understanding of this arena through a wide range of technology, market, reverse engineering and costing analyses.

 Yole Group has a deep understanding of semiconductor advanced packaging technologies.
 Our analysts keep tabs on the industry, identifying the latest innovations starting from materials, equipment, processes, and supply chain changes, all the way to the evolution of business models.